 5. Company Culture and Work Environment

-Company culture sets procedural and behavioral norms within an organization, including policies, goals, attitudes, and expectations.
+When it comes to the factors affecting job performance, few things are as important as company culture.
+Culture sets procedural and behavioral norms within an organization, including policies, goals, attitudes, and expectations.
 Organizational culture is a crucial factor for minority employees.
 For example, 35% of white male employees believe diversity and inclusion are essential to a supportive workplace culture.
 However, almost twice as many employees (65%) who identify as LGBTQ believe the same thing.

 As a leader, it can be a bit difficult to decipher the culture and morale within your company or department without first taking a step back to observe and contemplate it.
 Here are a few clues that the culture is positive: